garrettfenchel/Coding-Dojo-Predicting-Poverty/README.md

 ### Outcome Variable

-Instead of prediciting the Poverty Probaility Index, in order to tackle a different problem a new outcome variable was created (Poverty Bool) with a binary outcome: 0 ("Not Under Poverty Line"), or 1 ("Under Poverty Line").
-This was done by assinging 0 to any observations under 0.50, and assigning 1 to any observations over 0.50.
+Instead of prediciting the Poverty Probaility Index, in order to tackle a different problem a new outcome variable was created (Poverty Bool) with a binary outcome: 0 ("Over Poverty Line"), or 1 ("Under Poverty Line").
+This was done by assinging 0 to any observations with a PPI under 0.50, and assigning 1 to any observations with a PPI over 0.50.
 There were no observations exactly at 0.50.

 ### Duplicates and Nulls

 No duplicate values were found.

 There were four columns (Bank, MM, MFI, and Other FSP interest rates) that contained more than 12,300 null observations.
 For this reason these columns were dropped from the analysis.
-After dropping these columns there still contained XXXX observations with null values.
-Due to the small quanity of null values, they were dropped from the analysis.
+After dropping these columns there still contained 550 observations with null values.
+Due to the small quanity of null values (comparitively to the total data set), they were dropped from the analysis and the final analyses were done with 12,050 observations.

 ### Data Transformation